Biswajit20035/PS-2025-S8-Biswajit/README.md

 $$ \overrightarrow{E} = \frac{V}{d}...........................(4)$$

-From the equation 1 :
+From the equation 1 Capacitance C can be :

 $$C= \frac{Q}{V} $$